GSA/federal-website-directory/README.md

 The directory is maintained by an automated harvester that first gathers [each of the individual agency website inventory files](https://github.com/GSA/federal-website-directory/blob/future-prototype/builder/website_inventories.csv), creates [a snapshot of each agency file](https://github.com/GSA/federal-website-directory/tree/future-prototype/snapshots), and then combines them into [one combined directory](https://github.com/GSA/federal-website-directory/blob/future-prototype/us-government-website-directory.csv).

 #### Examples of what should be included:
-- Redirects that are at the sub-domain/domain level should be included
-- Sites that are mostly behind logins but which are used by members of the public
+- Sites that are mostly behind logins but that are nonetheless public-facing.
-- Public websites on any top level domain (not just .gov or .mil, but any .com/.org/etc. operated by the agency).
+- Public-facing websites on the .gov and .mil top level domains only.
-- Archived websites, if still publicly accessible
+- Archived or scheduled-to-be-decommissioned websites, if still public-facing.
-- Sites that resolve to a human-readable 'document' (e.g. HTML, TXT, PDF)
+- Sites that resolve to a human-readable 'document' (e.g. HTML, TXT, PDF).

 #### Examples of what should be excluded:
+- Redirects should not be included; instead, provide the final URL website that the target URL redirects to
+- Dead or deprecated websites, including former public-facing websites that now redirect elsewhere
 - API endpoints
 - Sites that resolve to a machine-readable 'data file' (e.g. XML, JSON, CSV)
 - FTP servers
 - Mail servers
-- Staging or development sites
+- Staging or development sites that are not public-facing
 - Website assets
 - Infrastructure-only domains (e.g. www2.x.gov)
-- Admin panels used only by current agency staff or contractors
+- Admin panels that are not public-facing
-- Collaboration sites used only by current agency staff or contractors
+- Collaboration sites that are not public-facing
-- Dead or deprecated websites, once the URL no longer resolves to a live site
 - Software as a service sites (e.g. agency.sharepoint.com)
 - Social media websites